NEWS FOR 2025

 HILL DEVERILL since 2021

-Hill Deverill is a truly beautiful beat in unspoilt countryside at the head of the River Wylye, still one of the most natural of all the chalkstreams.
-The word pellucid - translucently clear – could have been invented for Hill Deverill such is the clarity of the water.
+Hill Deverill is a beautiful beat in unspoilt countryside at the head of the River Wylye, one of our most natural chalkstreams.

 This beat is ideal for one Rod or two friends together.
-There is no fishing hut but car access is direct to the riverside to a seating area beside the productive Hatch Pool.
+NEW Note the special rate for a two Rod bookings.
+It is a combination of easy wading and bank fishing, with a seating and BBQ area beside the productive Hatch Pool.

 Difficulty Tranquilty Check